openaps/docs/docs/docs/Build Your Rig/step-3-setup-script.md

     `cd && ~/src/oref0/bin/oref0-setup.sh`

 If this is your first time logging into the rig since running bootstrap script, you will have to change your rig's password on this first login.
 You will enter the default password first of `edison` and then be prompted to enter your new password twice in a row.
-If you get an error, it is likely that you forgot to enter `edison` at the first prompt for changing the password.
+If you get an error, you likely forgot to enter `edison` at the first prompt for changing the password.

 ## Be prepared to enter the following information into the setup script:

 The screenshot below shows an example of the questions you'll be prompted to reply to during the setup script (oref0-setup).
 Your answers will depend on the particulars of your setup.
 Also, don't expect the rainbow colored background - that's just to help you see each of the sections it will ask you about!

 * 6-digit serial number of your pump
-* whether you are using an 512/712 model pump (those require special setup steps that other model pumps do not)
 * whether you are using an Explorer board
    * if not an Explorer board, and not a Carelink stick, you'll need to enter the mmeowlink port for TI stick.
 See [here](https://github.com/oskarpearson/mmeowlink/wiki/Installing-MMeowlink) for directions on finding your port
     * if you're using a Carelink, you will NOT be using mmeowlink.
 After you finish setup you need to check if the line `radio_type = carelink` is present in your `pump.ini` file.